ynsemre1/Unity_MicrophoneInput/README.md

 ## How to Use

 1. Download or clone the project to your local machine.
-2. Open the Unity Editor and import the project.
+2. Open the Unity Editor and import the VoiceListener.cs in your project.
-3. Open the `SampleScene` scene.
+3. Configure the VoiceListener.cs settings.
-4. Run the project.

 ## Configuration